SirajRafique/Rock-Paper-Scissors/README.md

 7. Create a new app from the dashboard and name it.

-8. It's important to get your settings done before you deploy.
+8. Add buildpack - python and nodejs in that order.

-9. Add buildpack - python and nodejs in that order.
+9. Go to deploy section now and select github to connect your github and search for your repository.

-10. Go to deploy section now and select github to connect your github and search for your repository.
-Manual deploy branch.
+10. Manual deploy branch and then select view.